Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Our Method: Coarse-to-Fine Hierarchical Alignment

-After $T$ reverse steps the decoder produces $\tilde{\bm{x}}=D(\bm{z}_0)$, a photorealistic image whose global appearance closely matches the target distribution while the object geometry—and hence all bounding-box annotations—are unchanged.
-These GST outputs serve as inputs to the Local Refinement stage (Stage II~\ref{subsec:lr}CR), which restores semantic, style information and removes residual artifacts.
+where $\mu(\cdot)$ and $\sigma(\cdot)$ denote the channel-wise mean and standard deviation computed over spatial dimensions.
+As such, our GST aligns macroscopic appearance statistics—such as color temperature, illumination, and atmospheric haze—while strictly preserving the spatial structure of the synthetic source image.
+After $T$ reverse steps, the decoder produces $\tilde{\bm{x}}=\mathcal D(\bm{z}_0)$, a globally photorealistic image that closely matches the target distribution.
+Crucially, the underlying object geometry remains unchanged, ensuring the absolute validity of all original bounding-box annotations.
+These globally styled images subsequently serve as the input for the Local Refinement stage in \Cref{subsec:lr}, which systematically enhances local instance-level quality and restores fine-grained semantic details.